rohansankhla/random-nft-image-generator/README.md

-# Rando NFT Image Generator
+# Random NFT Image Generator

 This program generates a random NFT based on user-inputted images.
 To use it, please input the paths of each .png file attribute image into its respective list.
 Then, run the program!